uniworld-io/developer-docs/docs/reward.md

 ```
 >wallet getreward <address>
 ```
-- By explorer: go to [explorer page](https://explorer.unichain.world) and enter the address to check
+- By explorer: go to [UniScan page](https://uniscan.world) and enter the address to check
 - By web wallet: login into [Uni Wallet](https://uniwallet.world) to check

 ### Widthdraw reward